MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/wfd-overview.md

 Postconditions

-- User’s print system is returned to a its state before pairing attempt
+- User’s print system is returned to its state before pairing attempt

 Alternate flows